MelisAnaturk/dementia_risk_score/README.md

 7. Double click on **DPUK Floating Desktop**.
 8. The desktop will launch as a new window on your own PC.

-You should then be able to access the 0346 study folder on the S Drive.
+You should then be able to access the **0346** study folder on the S Drive.
 The S Drive 0346 folder is to be used for shared work on the 0346 project.
-You will also find an individual user folder for your username on the P Drive.
+You will also find an individual user folder for your username on the P Drive. **I've added all scripts into the shared work folder**

  Any problems with logging in, contact Mark Newbury (m.s.newbury@swansea.ac.uk)

  ***Quick note about DPUK portal:***
 *You can copy text into the desktop accessed through the portal but it's more difficult to export things out of the portal.
 For textual and numerical information such as model results, I've just had to hand write these into the manuscript.
 For plots, you need to go through a formal process whereby your request to export this information needs to be approved through a formal committee.
 Worth asking Mark Newbury about this if required.*

+## 2. Main analysis
+The scripts used on the Whitehall data are adapted from the UKB analyses described above.
+If you have any questions it's best just to drop me an email at melis.anaturk.14@ucl.ac.uk.
+The **important thing** to highlight here is that the "age" variable provided by DPUK is a **categorical variable**, age bins.
+I've had to recode this and ...